Advanced Scheduling Strategies for Distributed Quantum Computing Jobs

 \subsection{ASAP Scheduler}

-In the ASAP scheduling method, nodes are released asynchronously as their assigned jobs complete.
-Rather than waiting for all nodes to become idle at the end of each scheduling step, as the previous two schedulers do, this scheduler continuously monitors job requirements and node availability, allocating newly freed nodes to pending jobs whenever possible.
-This dynamic reassignment further improves overall resource utilization across the network, as described in Algorithm \ref{alg:asap_scheduler}.
+As a dynamic scheduling strategy in this paper, and analogous to classical back-filling strategies \cite{lifka1995anl}, the ASAP scheduling method releases nodes asynchronously as their assigned jobs complete.
+Rather than waiting for all nodes to become idle at the end of each scheduling step, as the previous schedulers do, this scheduler allocates newly freed nodes to pending jobs whenever possible.
+This dynamic reassignment improves overall node utilization across the network, as described in Algorithm~\ref{alg:asap_scheduler}.